royaltm/spectrusty-tutorial/step5.md

 }
 ```

 As you may see the joystick device for [Ula128] is positioned slightly deeper in the device chain, because we made its first device a sound processor.
-The 128 keypad is connected to the PSG's IO port `A`.
+The [128 keypad][SerialKeypad] is connected to the PSG's IO port `A`.
 128k ROM routines are using
 this port for connecting to both the keypad (AUX - serial port 1) and the RS-232 (SER - serial port 2).
 But in this example we won't be using the second serial port for the RS-232 connection.
 You can check [this example] to see how to implement both.

 [![Iana](menu-step5.png)][sword-of-ianna]